BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Lobby.RegisteredMode.CreateUserCommand.md

       "type": "string"
     },
     "Success": {
-      "description": "true if the user was created successfully", "type": "bool"
+      "description": "True if the command was a success", "type": "bool"
+    },
+    "MessageId": {
+      "description": "The Id of the message.
+None if no message", "type": "BluffinMuffin.Protocol.Enums.BluffinMessageId",
+      "enum": [
+        "None",
+        "SpecificServerMessage"
+      ]
+    },
+    "Message": {
+      "description": "The message.
+Empty if no messages", "type": "string"
     },
     "Command": {
       "description": "The command who initiated this response",